1988 Memorial Cup: Drummondville Voltigeurs

 The Drummondville Voltigeurs represented the Quebec Major Junior Hockey League at the 1988 Memorial Cup as they were the runner-up to the league champions, the Hull Olympiques.
 The Voltigeurs were coached by Jean Bégin, and finished the 1987–88 season with a 35-31-4 record, earning 74 points, and finishing in second place in the Lebel Division.
 Drummondville had the sixth best offense in the ten team league, as they scored 341 goals.
 The club finished with in fifth in goals against, as they allowed 327 goals.
 In the Dilio Division semi-finals, the Voltigeurs defeated the Victoriaville Tigres four games to one.
 In the division final, Drummondville defeated the Shawinigan Cataractes four games to one, advancing to the President's Cup final.
 In the league final, the Voltigeurs faced off against the top regular season club in the league, the Hull Olympiques.
-The Olympiques were able to defeat the Voltigeurs in seven games, however, Drummondville advanced to the Memorial Cup as the host team, the Chicoutimi Sagueneens, were eliminated in the first round of the playoffs.
+The Olympiques were able to defeat the Voltigeurs in seven games, however, Drummondville advanced to the Memorial Cup as the host team, the Chicoutimi Saguenéens, were eliminated in the first round of the playoffs.

 The Voltigeurs offense was led by Steve Chartrand, who scored a team high 50 goals and 112 points in 68 games.
 Chartrand continued to lead Drummondville in the post-season, as he led the club with 16 goals and 28 points in 17 games.
 Martin Bergeron also cracked the 100 point plateau, as he scored 45 goals and 109 points in 64 games, as did Alain Charland, who scored 47 goals and 104 points in 64 games.
 Midway through the season, the Voltigeurs acquired Rob Murphy in a trade with the Laval Titan.
 Murphy began the season appearing in five games with the Vancouver Canucks of the National Hockey League.
 In 33 games with Drummondville, Murphy scored 18 goals and 44 points.
 Daniel Dore scored 24 goals and 63 points in 64 games, while accumulating 223 penalty minutes.
 Dore won the Mike Bossy Trophy, awarded to the Top Prospect in the QMJHL.
 Dore would later be drafted by the Quebec Nordiques in the first round, fifth overall, at the 1988 NHL Entry Draft.
 On defense, Mario Doyon led the scoring, as he had 23 goals and 77 points in 64 games.
 Eric Tremblay scored six goals and 70 points in 61 games to finish second in defenseman scoring.
-In goal, the Voltigeurs were led by Frederic Chabot, who posted a 27-24-4 record with a 4.34 GAA in 58 games.
+In goal, the Voltigeurs were led by Frédéric Chabot, who posted a 27-24-4 record with a 4.34 GAA in 58 games.

 The 1988 Memorial Cup was the first time in team history that the Voltigeurs qualified for the tournament.